department-of-veterans-affairs/vagov-content/pages/disability/eligibility/ptsd.md

 <span id="ptsd-disability-eligibility"></span>

-### Can I get disability benefits from VA?
+### Am I eligible for VA disability benefits?

-You may be able to get disability benefits if you have symptoms related to a traumatic event (the “stressor”) or your experience with the stressor is related to the PTSD symptoms, and you meet all of the requirements listed below.
+You may be able to get PTSD disability benefits if you have symptoms related to a traumatic event (the “stressor”) or your experience with the stressor is related to the PTSD symptoms, and you meet all of the requirements listed below.

 **All of these must be true:**
 - The stressor happened during your service, **and**